 The Penalties for a Robbery Conviction in California

 Robbery in California can be charged as a first or second-degree offenses.
-First-degree robbery occurs in someone’s home and is punished by 3, 4, or 6 years in prison.
+First-degree robbery occurs in someone else’s home and is punished by 3, 4, or 6 years in prison.
 Second-degree robbery encompasses all other forms of robbery and is punished by 2, 3, or 5 years in prison.

 Furthermore, if you use a gun while committing the offense, you can be sentenced to an additional 10, 20, or 25 years to life in prison.
-What’s more, because robbery is a strike under California’s three-strikes law, you will have to serve at least 85% of your sentence before becoming eligible for parole.
+Robbery is a strike under California’s three-strikes law, you will have to serve at least 85% of your sentence before becoming eligible for parole.

 Defending a Robbery Charge in California